-Finch Bay Galápagos Hotel is located across the bay from Puerto Ayora on the island of Santa Cruz.
+Finch Bay Galapagos Hotel is located across the bay from Puerto Ayora on the island of Santa Cruz.
 To reach the lodge, guests must take the hotel’s water taxi, followed by a 5-minute walk up a short pathway to the lodge.
 Finch Bay has two wheelchair-accessible rooms on the ground floor; however, the island excursions offered by the lodge are not wheelchair-friendly and most require physical activity.
-Due to the lodge’s rugged surroundings, guests with limited mobility should call our reservations specialists to discuss whether a visit to Finch Bay is feasible.
+Due to the lodge’s rugged surroundings, guests with limited mobility should inquire with the lodge to discuss whether a visit to Finch Bay is feasible.

 Passports are required for U.S. citizens and foreign nationals to visit Ecuador and the Galápagos, and must be valid for at least six months after your departure from Ecuador.